 Let’s look at that other example.
 It’s elk rutting season and you’ve relied on your aperture priority to allow you to shoot stellar wildlife photography during early evening when there’s plenty of light.
 But, the elk have been more active right before the sun rises.
 Can your aperture priority provide you enough power to shoot the elk in low light?
 Probably, but your shutter speed is going to be extremely slow, causing your to have blurry images.
 Manual mode knowledge would have fixed that!

 Here’s my point.
 Have you ever been in a situation where you didn’t feel like you were in full control of your camera and knew what settings to use to shoot the scene best?
 Have you ever felt limited by your knowledge and expertise of using the aperture, shutter, and ISO together?
-Everyone who is a great in photography has been through that, so there’s no shame in being in that place.
+Every great photographer has felt that way at some point, so there’s no shame in being in that place.

 When I first began in outdoor photography, I was determined to master manual mode because there were so many photos that I had seen that I wanted to be able to shoot.
 Star trails, for one, made my imagination explode!
 I needed to learn manual to shoot star trail images.